 55% of refugees worldwide are coming from South Sudan, Afghanistan and Syria

 Participation in the arts can provide vital support to children and young people when they are vulnerable, isolated and at risk.

 Pathways is dedicated to three strands of work, including creative wellbeing projects, training for young people studying ESOL and awareness raising workshops for schools.

 Training: In partnership with John Ruskin College, Croydon, we work with ESOL students to develop transferable skills, social networks, confidence and wellbeing.
 Students receive accreditation through the AQA Unit Award Scheme and also participate in professional work experience.

 Wellbeing: Working in partnership with Refugee community groups across London, young people are encouraged to share their experiences of living in the UK.
 Together we explore self-expression through games and discussion, develop friendships and English language skills and explore colour, shape, emotions, values and identity through visual arts.
 This work is shared with audiences through screenings, exhibitions and installations across the UK.

 Education programme: Throughout Refugee Week we deliver creative writing workshops and assemblies which encourage students to reflect upon the experiences of young asylum seekers and refugees.
 This vital work highlights the positive contributions of migrant communities, building empathy and challenging negative stereotypes.
 This work takes place across London, Essex and Kent.

 Kazzum also works in collaboration with Praxis Community Projects to facilitate ‘Brighter Futures’ - an active group of young migrants united by a passion and commitment to challenge negative perceptions of migration.
 To find out more about recent projects please visit www.brighterfutures.co.uk

 If you are interested in collaborating with us, please get in touch:

-This work has been generously funded by Big Lottery Fund.
+This work has been generously funded by The National Lottery Community Fund.